 Post-NSF funding, this research is being continued by the Designing Education Lab in Stanford University's School of Engineering.
 Learn more at web.stanford.edu/group/design_education/cgi-bin/mediawiki/index.php/Main_Page.

-Over the past three years, the Epicenter research team has been conducting a set of large, multi-method, national studies of entrepreneurship in engineering collectively known as the Fostering Innovative Generations Studies, or FIGS. As part of FIGS, the team is pursuing three major Research Questions (RQs).
-Each of these questions addresses an important gap in existing knowledge about entrepreneurship education for engineers:
+During the NSF grant, the Epicenter research team conducted a set of large, multi-method, national studies of entrepreneurship in engineering collectively known as the Fostering Innovative Generations Studies, or FIGS. As part of FIGS, the team pursued three major Research Questions (RQs).
+Each of these questions addressed an important gap in existing knowledge about entrepreneurship education for engineers:

 Here is a summary of our three core questions:

 RESEARCH QUESTION 1 - PROGRAM MODELSWhat are current models of educating engineers for entrepreneurship/entrepreneurial thinking?